mandelsoft/mdgen/README.md

   dedicated terms are always linked?
 Don't need to mention that this is a hell with pure markdown.

-- You want to provide a glossary or are global table of contents?
+- You want to provide a glossary or a global table of contents?

 If you feel comfortable with these problems, you can just forget about this *Markdown Generator*.